Bloc/jottly-checkpoints/21-Managing-your-code.md

 $ git push -u origin master
 ```

-In the next checkpoint, we'll deploy Jottly using Github Pages so you can view the results online with a public URL.
+In the next checkpoint, we'll deploy Jottly using GitHub Pages so you can view the results online with a public URL.